+Did I say 10?
+I meant 12 (I keep coming across new finds!)
 For such a tiny country, Scotland really packs a whole lot of things to do and see.
-If you’re anything like me, you’ll want to take in all the usual Scotland tourist attractions quickly before hunting down a more unique and unusual experiences.
+If you’re anything like me, you’ll want to get all the usual Scotland tourist attractions out of the way quickly, before hunting down the more unique and unusual experiences.

-Corrievreckan Whirlpool, Argyll
+2. Corrievreckan Whirlpool, Argyll

 Did you know that Scotland is home to the 3rd largest whirlpool in the world?
 Not only that, but the Royal Navy once branded it unnavigable.
 These boys were clearly having an off day, as it’s now possible to take one of the daily boat tours to head out on your very own Scottish adventure.
 These tours are a good two-in-one for wildlife lovers, with whales, dolphins, sharks and seals all being a common sight along the way.

-Fingal’s Cave on the uninhabited island of Staffa
+3. Fingal’s Cave on the uninhabited island of Staffa

-Bobby’s bus shelter, Unst, Shetland Islands
+4. Bobby’s bus shelter, Unst, Shetland Islands

-The Devils Pulpit, Finnich Glenn
+5. The Devils Pulpit, Finnich Glenn

-The Old Man of Storr, Isle of Skye
+6. The Old Man of Storr, Isle of Skye

 Most probably one of my favourite places in all of Scotland, this insane rock formation looks like something out of a movie … and it is (it was featured in Ridley Scott’s Prometheus).
-These gravity defying rock formations were created during an ancient Scottish landslide, creating one of the most unusual landscapes in the world.
+These gravity-defying rock formations were created during an ancient Scottish landslide, creating one of the most unusual landscapes in the world.

-Dinosaur footprints on the Isle of Skye
+7. Dinosaur footprints on the Isle of Skye

 And they’re real!
 Head along to An Corran beach at low tide and you’ll be treated to the sight of dinosaur footprints dating back to 165 million years ago.
 I know I’ve already mentioned Skye in this post … but DINO FOOTPRINTS!!!

-Edinburgh’s underground vaults
+8. Edinburgh’s underground vaults

-The Scotland Hobbit House, Tomich
+9. The Scotland Hobbit House, Tomich

 Looks exactly like every little hobbit home in the Lord of the Rings series, but built by a man called Stuart Grant who claims his little house project wasn’t inspired by the movies in the slightest.
 Since the odd snap of his home made its way onto the internet, visits to his little dwelling about 30 miles West of Inverness have become increasingly popular.

-Scotland’s Secret Buddhist temple
+10. Scotland’s Secret Buddhist temple

-Even in Scotland I’m able to find somewhere that reminds me of my beloved time in Asia.
-This is not ordinary temple, it holds the title of Biggest Buddhist Temple in the West.
+Even in Scotland, I’m able to find somewhere that reminds me of my beloved time in Asia.
+This is not an ordinary temple, it holds the title of the Biggest Buddhist Temple in the West.
 This grand place of worship was founded in 1967 by two Tibetan monks and is intricately decorated with carvings and paintings.
 Go find your zen in the small village of Eskadalemuir in the South of Scotland.

-Dunbar’s bridge to nowhere
+11. Dunbar’s bridge to nowhere

 Visit Belhaven Bay beach in Dunbar at mid/high tide and and it will seem as though there is a little bridge sitting in the middle of the water which leads to absolutely nowhere.
 The little bridge was actually made for cross over the Beil Water to get to the beach and it’s functional self can be seen at low tide.
 This East coast beach is one of the sunniest areas in Scotland and this floating bridge point is a lesser known spot for keen sunset photographers.